 SAP’s Long View

 SAP has two objectives when making false claims about US Fair Use law.
 First, they want to restrict the ability of others to provide training without paying SAP.
 Second, they would deny the right to show SAP screenshots to anyone critical of the software.
 Under SAP’s interpretation of copyright law, the display could only be allowed if the software company felt that the writing and coverage were sufficiently definite.
 Indeed, they would then be able to ask for written material to be changed or rewritten by SAP until it was sufficient to their liking.
 Therefore, SAP desires to publish not only false information through its marketing and influence with publishers but also any independent author.

 SAP’s One Way View on This Topic

 Interestingly I was contacted by SAP before my book, “Inventory Optimization and Multi-Echelon Planning Software,” being published and was asked by them if they could receive an advanced copy.
 I denied the request, and SAP proceeded to tell me that since they were partners with another software vendor that did have access to the book, they would go around my will and contact that vendor.

-SAP claims the right to access to material which is not even published yet, and yet they claim that people should pay for the right to display screenshots that of SAP that is in the public domain.
+SAP claims the right to access to material that is not even published yet, and yet they claim that people should pay for the right to display screenshots that of SAP that is in the public domain.

 I think the word hypocritical comes to mind.